mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 ---

+### Pattern Selection and Hybrid Approaches

+Pattern selection depends on:
+- OT system authentication capabilities
+- Organizational PAM maturity
+- Legacy system constraints
+- Vendor support boundaries

+Many environments implement hybrid approaches where:
+- Modern OT applications use Pattern B (direct OIDC with strong MFA)
+- Legacy Windows systems use Pattern A (PAM with technical accounts)
+- Isolated safety systems may require neither pattern

+The architectural objective is to minimize infrastructure-level trust and credential exposure, not to achieve uniform implementation across all systems.

+---

 ## 3. Resilience and Break-Glass Plane (Exceptional)

 OT environments require a fallback mechanism when federated identity or PAM dependencies are unavailable.